 Some might associate the best suspension trainers with TRX, a household name in suspension training circles, but the San Francisco-based company is not the only purveyor of such things.
-If you're wanting to put your body through a thorough workout from the comfort of the home or, if you're a little more extrovert, the local park or nearby beauty spot, get yourself a suspension training set today,
+If you want to put your body through a thorough workout from the comfort of the home or, if you're a little more extrovert, the local park or nearby beauty spot, get yourself a suspension training set today,

 Push-ups, bodyweight lunges and ab crunches will only get you so far in that quest for a rock hard body.
 That's where something like a suspension trainer can come in handy.
 They're far more transportable than weights but can offer a comparable amount of additional resistance.